sustrik/crypto-for-kids/exponential.md

 ### 3

 Bacteria splitting in exponential progression.
 This could be a basis for a nice doomsday story.
-Alternatively, self-replicating nanomachines, computer viruses, memes etc.
+Alternatively, self-replicating nanomachines, computer viruses, memes, Malthusianism etc.